genomehubs/kinfin-integration/README.md

 ### Refactoring KinFin

 This project will develop a fork of [KinFin](https://github.com/DRL/kinfin) with the aim of refactoring the output code, in particular to make it more compatible with web-based systems.
 A single KinFin run currently generates a large number of static images and files.
 A goal of this project is to refactor the code to produce JSON output files that can be rendered in a web-based system.
+This will also provide an opportunity to extend the code to parse additional clustering outputs.
 A pull request will be submitted to the main repository once the refactoring is complete.

 ### KinFin as a Service